sidhu90989/WARGO/FIREBASE_DEPLOYMENT.md

 firebase hosting:sites:list
 ```

 Update `.firebaserc` targets if you used different site IDs.
+This repository deploys these static sites to Firebase Hosting only.

 ## Build scripts and deploy
 From `EcoRideConnect/` directory (or repo root):